jdevfullstack/java-coding-problems/README.md

 technical interviews, as I experienced it myself.

 ## Disclaimer
-Please note that these projects are presented as a showcase of my work during a specific period.
-They represent a snapshot of my skills and accomplishments at that time.
-As such, these projects are no longer actively maintained or updated.
+Please note that this project is presented as a showcase of my work during a specific period.
+It represents a snapshot of my skills and accomplishments at that time.
+As such, this project is no longer actively maintained or updated.
-They are kept public for demonstration purposes and may not reflect my current abilities or the latest best practices in the field.
+It is kept public for demonstration purposes and may not reflect my current abilities or the latest best practices in the field.

-However, feel free to learn from these archived projects, preserved as they were during that specific period !
+However, feel free to learn from this archived project, preserved as it was during that specific period !

 ## Running The Code